kartoch/terraform-ovh-publiccloud-k8s/examples/public-cluster-cl-prebuilt/README.md

 For security reasons, you can configure the IP that will access to your cluster.

-The default value, 0.0.0.0/0, accepts all IPs.
+The default value infers your public IPv4 from the api.ipify.org service.
+You can override this behaviour by setting the "remote_ip_pefix" variable to a wider ip range.
+The next example accepts any source IPv4.

 ```bash
 $ export TF_VAR_remote_ip_prefix=0.0.0.0/0